 - A set of beliefs that prospects hold about your firm.

-This could be the services you choose (like criminal law, personal injury, etc.) or a certain track record that precedes you.
+This could be the services you choose (like criminal law, personal injury, family law, etc.) or a certain track record that precedes you.

 - The promise you make to prospects

 Many businesses often hang themselves with this one.
 It forms the basis of what clients expect from you.
 They will call you out the moment you don’t keep our promise.
 So only promise what you can deliver.

 - Aspects that are unique to you.